Depression in Women

 Is depression hereditary?

 Depression can run in families.
-When it does, it generally starts between the ages of 15 and 30.
+When it does, it generally starts between ages 15 and 30.
 A family link to depression is much more common in women.
 However, there is not always an apparent genetic or hereditary link to explain why someone may develop clinical depression.

 How does depression in women differ from depression in men?